Background blur

 Preparation and Practice

-The Tibetan Book of the Dead invites us to see death not as an ending but as a transition.
-Understanding the Bardo can lead to a deeper understanding of life itself and our own minds.
+The Tibetan Book of the Dead is a dense, layered text that invites contemplation.
+It challenges us to view death not as an end, but as a transition.
+By exploring the Bardo, we may, in turn, gain a deeper understanding of life and consciousness itself.
+It’s a profound reminder that the journey through the unknown can illuminate our understanding of the self.

 Episode Transcript